 The final 80 miles or so of the loop is a straight ride on a highway.
 There wasn’t anything to see, so I mainly just braced myself for the new tire to give out or a passing hornet to get me in the jugular.
 Back in Thakhek, I finally got to a hospital for my illness, but my bad luck somehow continued.

-At the hospital, the doctor diagnosed me with Pneumonia due to the high white blood cell count on my blood test and his stethoscope exam.
-Of course, the hornet stings were actually causing my immune system to flare up and I was given the wrong antibiotics for what I actually had (bronchitis).
+At the hospital, I was diagnosed with Pneumonia due to my high white blood cell count.
+However, it was the hornet stings which causing my immune system to flare up and I was given the wrong antibiotics.
+I actually had bronchitis.